ErpNetDocs/tech/advanced/document-flow/generation.md

 Having just a single document as a source allows for easy document generation.
 One instance can create multiple and different types of target documents under different conditions and events.

-The definition of each *Document Type* includes a special sub-entity type called *Workflow Routes*.
+The definition of each **document type** includes a special sub-entity type called ***Workflow Routes***.
 These routes specify procedures, conditions and events for the automatic generation of inheriting documents.
-Each *Document Type* can host many *Workflow Routes*.
+Each document type can host many ***Workflow Routes***.
 They either start automatically or require a user initiation.

-Together, the routes for the different *Document Types* form a general network graph called *Document Flow*.
+Together, the routes for the different document types form a general network graph called **document flow**.

 ## Properties of a document generation route